Stupeflix/stupeflix-sxml-doc/docs/language.rst

   <text type="legend">Here is the text to be displayed</text>

-The list of available text effects is right there :doc:`tutorials/04_text_effects`.
+The basic tutorial on text and effects/animations are right there :doc:`tutorials/04_text_effects`.
+More advanced text rendering method is explained there :doc:`tutorials/07_advanced_text_rendering`.
 And here is the `list of available fonts <https://developer.stupeflix.com/library/?q=fonts%20is_featured%3ATrue>`_.

 Audio